Ornithology and Sighting Trip Rare birds in Bulgaria.

 Duration: 10 days to choose in September.

-This trip is specially designed for fans of the observation of “rare birds”, rare species that are difficult to find in other European countries, or even impossible, but in Bulgaria they have some specimens.
-For this the trip makes a circuit through different habitats of Bulgaria: mountains, fences, Black Sea coast, and others.
-We will see the 10 species of woodpeckers that can be found in Bulgaria, He too little owl (Glaucidium passerinum) which is the smallest night raptor that can be found in Europe, he boreal owl (Aegolius funereus), the gloomy tit (Poecile lugubris), the saker falcon (Falco cherrug), the real snipe (Gallinago media) and many others.
+This trip is specially designed for fans of the observation of “rare birds”, rare species that are difficult to find in other European countries, or even impossible, but that in Bulgaria they have some specimens.
+For this the trip makes a circuit through different habitats of Bulgaria: mountains, valleys, black sea coast, and others.
+We will see the 10 species of woodpeckers that can be found in Bulgaria, He too little owl (Glaucidium passerinum) which is the smallest nocturnal raptor that can be found in Europe, the boreal owl (Aegolius funereus), the gloomy chickadee (Poecile lugubris), saker falcon (Falco cherrug), the royal snipe (Gallinago media) and many others.
 During the active migration period many other interesting species can be observed.

-During the trip they will be accompanied by a local English-speaking ornithologist guide who is responsible for driving on road transfers and guiding attendees through the best areas and posts for bird watching, places known only to local ornithologists.
-Below we show you the outline of the rare bird watching trip in Bulgaria to 2020:
+During the trip they will be accompanied by a local English-speaking ornithologist guide who is in charge of driving the road transfers and guiding attendees through the best areas and positions for bird watching, places known only to local ornithologists.
+Below we show you the scheme of the rare bird watching trip in Bulgaria:

-This is a kind Itinerary, for this concrete program, but if you want other dates or duration, please ask us.
+This is a typical Itinerary, for this concrete program, but if you want other dates or duration, please ask us your question.

-Day 1: Arrival in the capital, Sofia, Pick up of travelers at the airport by the English speaking guide and transfer to the hotel.
-Overnight at hotel Sofia.
+Day 1: Arrival in the capital, Sofia, Pick up travelers at the airport by the English-speaking guide and transfer to the hotel.
+Overnight at a hotel in Sofia.

-Days 2 Y 3: Road transfer to the Rhodope Mountains (2 hours approximately), followed by 2 bird watching hours.
-We will explore the forested mountains of this area looking for the little owl or pygmy owl (Glaucidium passerinum) , he boreal owl (Aegolius funereus), pico tridáctilo euroasiático (Picoides tridactylus), common grevol (Tetrastes bonasia), medium peak (Leiopicus center), white-backed beak (Dendrocopos leucotos), whistle (Pico aging), common grouse (Tetrao urogallus), common nutcracker (Nucifraga caryocatactes), mirlo capiblanco (Sylvia gorilla), …
+Days 2 and 3: Road transfer to the Rhodope Mountains (2 hours approximately), followed by 2 hours of bird watching.
+We will explore the forested mountains of this area looking for the little owl or pygmy owl (Glaucidium passerinum) , the boreal owl (Aegolius funereus), pico tridáctilo euroasiático (Picoides tridactylus), common grévol (Tetrastes bonasia), medium peak (Leiopicus center), white-backed bill (Dendrocopos leucotos), whistle cano (Peak aging), common grouse (Tetrao urogallus), common nutcracker (Nucifraga caryocatactes), mirlo capiblanco (Sylvia gorilla), …

-Accommodation in the city of Velingrad during the following 2 nights.
+Accommodation in the city of Velingrad for the following 2 nights.

-Accommodation in the city of Pomorie during the following 4 nights.
+Accommodation in the city of Pomorie for the following 4 nights.

-Days 5 to the 7: During these 3 days we will enjoy several days of fabulous bird sightings in one of the best ornithological destinations in Bulgaria: Burgas wetlands and other habitats on the Black Sea Coast.
-In these lagoons there are numerous birdwatching posts and we will pass through them more than once so as not to miss the changing and rapid migrations of the birds of the Burgás lagoons..
+Days 5 al 7: During these 3 days we will enjoy several days of fabulous bird watching in one of the best ornithological destinations in Bulgaria: Burgas wetlands and other habitats on the Black Sea Coast.
+In these lagoons there are numerous bird watching posts and we will pass through them more than once so as not to miss the changing and rapid migrations of birds from the Bourgas lagoons..

-Shorebirds will be everywhere, including oddities like Terek's ditches (Xenu cinereus), archibebe up (Tringa stagnatilis), we correlate zarapitín (Calidris ferruginea), phallophore (Phalaropus lobatus), we correlated boy (Calidris minutes), we correlate with Temminck (Calidris temminckii), dark archbear (Tringa erythropus ), black-tailed needle (godwits), colipinta needle (Limosa lapponica), great chorlitejo (Charadrius hiaticula), little plover (Charadrius dubius), chorlitejo patinegro (Alexandria Charadrios), chorlito gris (Pluvialis squatarola), ostrero euroasiático (Haematopus ostralegus), and many other European shorebirds, including oddities like real snipe (Gallinago media).
+Waders will be everywhere, including rarities like Terek's Sandpiper (Xenus cinereus), archibebe up (Tringa stagnatilis), we correlate zarapitín (Calidris ferruginea), phallophoric phallus (Phalaropus lobatus), we correlated boy (Calidris minutes), we correlate with Temminck (Calidris temminckii), dark archibebe (Tringa erythropus ), black-tailed needle (godwits), colipint needle (Limosa lapponica), great chorlitejo (Charadrius hiaticula), little plover (Charadrius dubius), chorlitejo patinegro (Charadrius alexandrinus), chorlito gris (Pluvialis squatarola), ostrero euroasiático (Haematopus ostralegus), and many other European waders, including rarities such as royal snipe (Gallinago media).

-We will see other typical wetland birds such as the frowning pelican (Pelican, curly) and he white pelican (Pelecanus erythrorhynchos), common spatula (Platalea leucorodia), common glossy (Plegadis falcinellus), piconegra pagaza (Gelochelidon nilotica), pagaza piquirroja (Hydroprogne caspia), black tern (Chlidonias niger), fumarel aliblanco (Chlidonias leucopterus), fumarel cariblanco (Chlidonias hybridus), gull of the Caspian (Larus cachinnans), black-headed gull (Ichthyaetus melanocephalus), gaviota picofina (Larus genei), cinnamon jar (Tadorna ferruginea), teal reel (Spatula querquedula), brown porrón (Aythya nyroca), little bittern (Ixobrychus minutus), various species of ralids, he Pygmy Cormorant (Microcarbo pygmaeus) and others…
+We will see other typical birds of the wetlands such as the frowning pelican (Pelecanus crispus) and the white pelican (Pelecanus erythrorhynchos), common spatula (Platalea leucorodia), common morito (Plegadis falcinellus), pagaza piconegra (Gelochelidon nilotica), pagaza piquirroja (Hydroprogne caspia), black tern (Chlidonias niger), fumarel aliblanco (Chlidonias leucopterus), fumarel cariblanco (Chlidonias hybridus), caspian gull (Larus cachinnans), black-headed gull (Ichthyaetus melanocephalus), gaviota picofina (Larus genei), cinnamon jar (Tadorna ferruginea), teal reel (Spatula querquedula), brown porrón (Aythya nyroca), common bittern (Ixobrychus minutus), various species of rails, the pygmy cormorant (Microcarbo pygmaeus) and others…

-Almost all European birds of prey can be seen here, except the Iberian imperial eagle and the gyrfalcon.
-In this time of migrations we can see the European beekeeper (Pernis apivorus), buzzard buzzard (Buteo buteo), pomeranian eagle (Clanga pomarina), greek sparrowhawk (Accipiter brevipes), booted eagle (Hieraaetus pennatus), Moorish buzzard (Buteo rufinus), papialbo harrier (Circus macrourus), red-kestrel (Falco vespertinus), saker falcon (Falco cherrug).
-In order to see them we will spend time in raptor observation posts.
+Almost all European raptors can be seen here, except the Iberian imperial eagle and the gyrfalcon.
+In this time of migration we will be able to see the European beekeeper (Pernis apivorus), buzzard buzzard (Buteo buteo), pomeranian eagle (Clanga pomarina), greek hawk (Accipiter brevipes), booted eagle (Hieraaetus pennatus), moorish buzzard (Buteo rufinus), papialbo harrier (Circus macrourus), red-legged kestrel (Falco vespertinus), saker falcon (Falco cherrug).
+In order to see them we will spend some time in observation posts of raptors.

-We will also see passerines like the red-bellied flycatcher (Small eater), papamoscas semiacorallado (Ficedula semitorquata), syrian peak (Dendrocopos syriacus), common ptarmigan (Coccothraustes coccothraustes), scribe soteño (Emberiza cirlus), dingy titmouse (Poecile lugubris), european flybird (Remiz pendulinus), mustachioed (Panurus biarmicus), red-throated pipit (Anthus cervinus), sallow wagtail (Motacilla citreola), pale wattle (Iduna pallida), gavilana warbler (Sylvia nisoria), common warbler (Acrocephalus schoenobaenus), curruca zarcerilla (Sylvia curruca ), zarcero icterino (Hippolais icterina), and many more.
+We will also see passerines like the red-headed flycatcher (small eater), papamoscas semiacorallado (Ficedula semitorquata), Syrian peak (Dendrocopos syriacus), common bill (Coccothraustes coccothraustes), soteño soteño (Emberiza cirlus), grim chickadee (Poecile lugubris), european fly bird (Remiz pendulinus), mustachioed (Panurus biarmicus), red-throated pipit (Anthus cervinus), sallow wagtail (Motacilla citreola), pale zarzero (Iduna pallida), gavilana warbler (Sylvia nisoria), common warbler (Acrocephalus schoenobaenus), curruca zarcerilla (Sylvia curruca ), zarcero icterino (Hippolais icterina), and many more.

-Finally we will visit Cape Emine where we will look for the carmine bullfinch (Carpodacus erythrinus), collalba isabel (Oenanthe isabellina), collalba pía (Oenanthe pleschanka), and the caradriforms.
+Finally we will visit Cape Emine where we will look for the carmine bullfinch (Carpodacus erythrinus), collalba isabel (Oenanthe isabellina), pia wheatear (Oenanthe pleschanka), and the caradriformes.

-Day 8: After having an early breakfast we will pack and leave the hotel.
-After a road transfer of some 3 hours towards the center of the country we arrive at the beautiful town of Ribaritsa next to the Cordillera de Los Balcanes Centrales.
-Along the way we will make a stop along the road to observe the eastern imperial eagle (Aquila heliaca), the saker falcon (Falco cherrug), the moorish buzzard (Buteo rufinus), common calender (Melanocorypha grille), and others.
+Day 8: After having an early breakfast we will pack our luggage and leave the hotel.
+After a road transfer of a few 3 hours towards the center of the country we arrive at the beautiful town of Ribaritsa next to the Central Balkan Mountains.
+On the way we will make a stop along the road to observe the eastern imperial eagle (Aquila heliaca), saker falcon (Falco cherrug), the moorish buzzard (Buteo rufinus), common calender (Melanocorypha calandra), and others.

 In the afternoon we will look for the cárabo uralense (Strix uralensis) in the beech forests near the town of Ribaritsa.